approvals/ApprovalTests.Swift/README.md

   * [Approved File Artifacts](#approved-file-artifacts)
   * [Questions?](#questions)<!-- endToc -->

 ## Getting started

 Clone the [macOS starter project](https://github.com/approvals/ApprovalTests.Swift.StarterProject.MacOs)

 ## What can it be used for?

 Approval Tests can be used for verifying objects that require more than a simple assert.

 ## Video Tutorials

 You can watch a bunch of short videos on getting started and [using ApprovalTests in .Net](http://www.youtube.com/playlist?list=PL0C32F89E8BBB5368) at YouTube

 ## Documentation

 [Find the documentation here](./docs/README.md)

 ## Podcasts

-If you prefer auditory learning, you might enjoy the following podcast
+If you prefer auditory learning, you might enjoy the following podcasts:

 - [This Agile Life](http://www.thisagilelife.com/46/)
 - [Hanselminutes](http://www.hanselminutes.com/360/approval-tests-with-llewellyn-falco)
 - [Herding Code](http://www.developerfusion.com/media/122649/herding-code-117-llewellyn-falcon-on-approval-tests/)
 - [The Watir Podcast](http://watirpodcast.com/podcast-53/)

 ## How to get it